 This image displays a small pink, slightly raised area of skin, with scaling on the edge, typical of fungal (tinea) infections.

 This image displays a small, slightly scaly area typical of the superficial fungal infection tinea.

-Images of Ringworm, Facial (Tinea Faciei) (7)
+Images of Facial Ringworm (Tinea Faciei) (7)

+This image displays a small pink, slightly raised area of skin, with scaling on the edge, typical of fungal (tinea) infections.